sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## Vertically-aligned people

-People should be associated to vertically product organizations (tribes), as opposed to horizontal function-specific ones.
+People should be associated with vertical product organizations (tribes), as opposed to horizontal function-specific ones.
 So, as an example, a Java back-end engineer in the "Everyday Spending" tribe would be a product developer within the "Everyday Spending" tribe, rather than a Java developer, or a back-end engineer.

 Horizontal structures can exist, but none can be across the vertical structures, only contained within them.
 So, if the "Savings" tribe decides to adopt a "back-end" chapter to try and coordinate the continuous learning in that area, they're free to do so, but that organization only lives within that tribe, never across tribes.